KlipperScreen/KlipperScreen/docs/Troubleshooting.md

 If [KlipperScreen.log](#first-steps) doesn't exist open a terminal in the host (typically from SSH) and run this commands:

+??? info "Multiple printers on the same host"
+    If the host is running multiple printers you may need to change `printer_data` to `printer_1_data`

 ```sh
 systemctl status KlipperScreen > ~/printer_data/logs/KlipperScreen_systemctl.log
 journalctl -xe -u KlipperScreen > ~/printer_data/logs/KlipperScreen_journalctl.log